-A marble fireplace is known to add a touch of beauty to your house, giving it a unique visual appeal.
+A marble fireplace surround is known to add a touch of beauty to your house, giving it a unique visual appeal.

-However, choosing a marble fireplace comes with a major drawback; when damaged with age, it is quite expensive to replace.
+However, choosing a marble fireplace surround comes with a major drawback; when damaged with age, it is quite expensive to replace.
 An alternative to replacing a marble fireplace is painting.

 Although you will lose the marble natural stone touch, you will achieve a new look of your choice that rhymes with your house décor.
 So then, how should you go about painting your expensive marble fireplace?
 Read on to find the tips you can use.

 Step by Step Guide on Painting Your Marble Fireplace Surround:

 First, clean the marble surface to remove dirt, dust, grease and other contaminants.
 You may use mineral spirits or any other effective solvent-based cleaner.

 Check for any cracks within the surface and refill them as they are likely to affect the uniformity of your painting.
 An epoxy filler works well in covering the cracks.

 Use a 220-grit sandpaper for sanding the glossy marble surface to roughen it.
 Roughening the surface makes it more accepting primer and paint.
 Be sure to roughen all the surfaces you need to paint and wipe them with a tack cloth to remove any residual sand dust.

 Lay protective clothing around and under the fireplace to protect the surrounding from paint.
 Additionally, cover the surrounding walls with painters’ tape.